 Low Piercing Flight

-Most low spin golf balls provide a low, piercing flight to penetrate the wind and reduce drag onto the outer surface.
+Most low spin balls provide a low, piercing flight to penetrate the wind and reduce drag onto the outer surface.

 Softer Feel